halifox/dart_bit_buffer/README.md

 - `getUnsignedBigInt({int binaryDigits = 128, BitOrder order})`: Reads an unsigned BigInt from the buffer.
   - `binaryDigits`: The number of binary digits for the unsigned BigInt, default is 128 bits.
   - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
+- `getIntList(int size, {int binaryDigits = 8, BitOrder order = BitOrder.MSBFirst})`: Read a list of integers from the buffer.
+  - `size`: The number of integers in the list.
+  - `binaryDigits`: The number of binary digits for each integer, default is 8 bits.
+  - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
+  - Return value: The list of integers.
+- `getStringByUtf8(int size, {int binaryDigits = 8, BitOrder order = BitOrder.MSBFirst})`: Read a UTF-8 encoded string from the buffer.
+  - `size`: The length of the string.
+  - `binaryDigits`: The number of binary digits for each character, default is 8 bits.
+  - `order`: The bit order, `BitOrder.MSBFirst` means most significant bit first, `BitOrder.LSBFirst` means least significant bit first, default is `MSBFirst`.
+  - Return value: The UTF-8 encoded string.
 ---

 ## 🤝 Contributing